Last updated on .

 Kemankeş Karamustafa Pasha Mosque

 At the next corner, Kemankeş Street opens up to a small plaza.
 If you turn left, you’ll come to the Kemankeş Karamustafa Pasha Mosque (Kemankeş Karamustafa Paşa Camii).
 The mosque was founded in 1643 and rebuilt in 1766.
 It sits on the site of the San Antonio Church, which was built by the Genoese and dates back to the 14th century.
-The church was confiscated by Ottomans in 1606 and the mosque was built on its ruins.
+The church was confiscated by Ottomans in 1606 and the mosque was built atop the foundations.

 Kemankeş Karamustafa Pasha Mosque